Table of Contents

 There will Be Good Days and Bad Days

-None of us are ‘super spouses’ who can smile through a whole deployment.
-We all have days where we want to break down and cry.
+None of us are “super spouses” who can smile through a whole deployment.
+We all have days when we want to break down and cry.
 Even when deployment is going great and you feel like you have everything under control, emotions can get the best of you.
 Expect that you will sometimes have bad days.
 When that happens, slow down and take a break.
 Get some extra rest.
 It’s okay to really miss your spouse for no reason at all.
 It’s okay to cry.
 But don’t let the bad day turn into a bad week.
 Wake up the next morning with renewed energy and a stronger attitude.
-You will get through it!

 One of the hardest things about deployment is the lack of communication.
 Sometimes we have regular email and phone calls.
 Other times we don’t.
 When the unit is training, there may be a communication blackout for a few days.
 It’s easy to get frustrated and blame your spouse.
 Or worse, you worry that something terrible has happened.